 Did you know that in Florida you can be charged with a third degree felony for using a fake ID?
 In Florida, a third degree felony carries a maximum punishment of up to 5 years in prison and a $5,000.00 fine.
-The statute that applies to possession of fake IDs is 322.212 Unauthorized possession of, and other unlawful acts in relation to, driver’s license or identification card.
+Florida Statutes § 322.212 defines the unauthorized possession of, and other unlawful acts in relation to, driver’s licenses or identification cards.
 It is a serious crime; don't take your charges lightly.

 Contact our Jacksonville criminal defense attorneys at The Law Offices of Kate Mesic, P.A. today.

 Who Does this Charge Effect?